Overcome Procrastination with EFT-Tapping

 Is This Goal Truly Yours?

 We sometimes pursue careers, roles, or ambitions because we believe we should.
-Family expectations, old vows, or past identities can quietly shape our choices.
+Family expectations, old vows, or past identities can drive our choices at a subconscious level.

-Make sure you are letting go because it is not true for you — not because fear is speaking.
+Make sure you are letting go because it is not true for you, not because it's your fear speaking.

 If you would like to read more about procrastination, here's a link to a Case Study of a Client who was struggling with Procrastination in her business: